Mindful Living

 Botanical name: Leonurus cardiaca

-Traditionally used for: Menstrual cramps, anxiety, heart palpitations
+Traditionally used for: Menstrual cramps, anxiety, palpitations

 Key actions: Nervine, antispasmodic, cardiotonic